 Housing and Residence Life

-Auburn University offers on-campus housing accommodations for undergraduate students in four residential communities consisting of a total of 31 residence halls.
+Auburn University Housing offers on-campus housing accommodations for undergraduate students in five residential communities consisting of a total of 32 residence halls.
 The University does not offer on-campus housing accommodations for graduate students.
-All residence halls are air-conditioned and are equipped with wireless Internet service.
-The halls are convenient to academic buildings, dining venues, recreational areas, laundry facilities, mailrooms and the library.
+All residence halls are air-conditioned and are equipped with Wi-Fi.
+The halls are within walking distance to classes, dining, recreational areas, laundry facilities, mailrooms and the library.

 Auburn University has partnered with Off Campus Partners to provide off-campus housing resources.
 Students can go to auburn.offcampuspartners.com to browse and view apartments, condos, townhouses and homes that are available to rent in the greater Auburn-Opelika community.
 Users can also use the off-campus housing site to find a roommate, ride share or buy and sell furniture and textbooks.